puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 your companion as you make your way through the Learning VM's series of interactive lessons.

-At this point, you should have the Learning VM set up and an open SSH session from your terminal or SSH client.
-If not, please return to the Setup section for instructions on getting started..
+At this point, you should have the Learning VM set up and an open session in your browser-based terminal or SSH client.
+If not, please return to the Setup section for instructions on getting started.

 Before we get into Puppet itself, this lesson provides with a brief introduction to the `quest` tool that you will use throughout the rest of this guide to track your progress.

 Ready to get started?
 Run the following command on the VM to begin the "Welcome" quest.